Register your interest

 On the dry side, are chartering brokers under threat with the rise of trading platforms such as BHP's?
 Is ‘smart trading’ one way to exploit marginal advantages and squeeze more profit from shipping?
 What is the relationship between FFA’s and the physical market?
 Are index-linked floating-rate ‘risk management’ time charter contracts an opportunity to strengthen relationships with charterers and mutually mitigate risk?

 In tankers, is it only the oil majors who set the rules and create the market, or can/do owners have influence?
-Does this mean only the biggest with thrive and survive given the barriers to entry?
+Does this mean only the biggest will thrive and survive given the barriers to entry?
 How does a privately owned smaller operator compete?
 Are tanker owners generally more bankable give the trend of many lenders to target the biggest names?
-Are short term speculative investments in tankers like to attract employment from oil majors and finance?
+Are short term speculative investments in tankers likely to attract employment from oil majors and finance?

 The value of participation is greatly enhanced through the use of Slido.com – interactive software on your phone enabling you to post questions and comments to the moderator in real time, in your own name or anonymously.